 - 1 cup of water / around 250mls

-- First you need to cook your soaked beans (see recipe notes) Drain off the soaking water, cover with fresh water and bring to a boil then simmer for about 40 minutes.
+- First you need to cook your soaked beans (see recipe notes if you forgot to soak them) Drain off the soaking water, cover with fresh water and bring to a boil then simmer for about 40 minutes.
 They don't have to be completely cooked through as they will continue to cook once you get everything together in the pan.
 If you are using canned beans skip this step.
+Once the beans have cooked for 40 minutes drain them then continue onto the steps below depending on your cooking method.

 - Add all of the ingredients to your slow cooker.
 Cook on low for 8 hours (I have left them for up to 10 hours in my crock-pot , or on high for 5 hours.
 Remember that all slow cookers are slightly different so I would suggest that you make sure you are semi around for the last couple of hours of cooking just in case your slow cooker runs hotter)